Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Fey Blessing
 At 21st level, you draw power from the blood of Correlon that is in the soil of the Feywild.
 Choose a [blessing](blessings.md) that your domain in the Feywild grants you.

-This blessing is granted to the owner of your stronghold in the feywild.
-If you ever lose ownership of that stronghold, whichever blessing you chose transfers to the new owner.
+This blessing is granted to the controller of your settlement in the feywild.
+If you ever lose ownership of that settlement, whichever blessing you chose transfers to the new owner.

 ### Shields of the Eladrin Host
 At 22nd level, *at your command, eladrin knights in golden armor teleport in from all sides, protecting you and your allies from danger*.
 When you or an ally within 30 feet of you is the target of an attack or makes a saving throw, all creatures targeted by that action can teleport up to 10 feet to space of their choice.

 Any creature teleported this way is replaced by an eladrin knight.
 Such eladrin knights have 50 hit points and will take the damage for the creature that was teleported.

-Any knights that survive, will immediately make 1 attack on the creature that damaged them, and then teleport back to the feywild.
+Any knights that survive, will immediately make 1 attack on the creature that damaged them.
+All of eladrin then disappear back to the feywild.

 The knights have pikes and longbows to make their attack.
 You roll 1d20+9 for each of their attacks and deal 1d10+5 magical piercing damage to the target for each one that hits.